Brad Rowe (actor): Entertainment career

 In 1998, he portrayed a recurring character named Walt in the sitcom NewsRadio.
 The character was the nephew of the eccentric billionaire Jimmy James boss of the WNYX crew.

 In 2007, he played Shaun, the romantic interest of the central character (Trevor Wright) of Shelter.
-That same year, he appeared in the episode "Little Boys" on How I Met Your Mother.

 He took part in Tony Zierra's 2011 documentary My Big Break, which follows the early careers of Rowe, Wes Bentley, Chad Lindberg and Greg Fawcett.

-Rowe is the host of the talk radio podcast series MIPtalk: Conversations with the World's Most Interesting People, with writer Noam Dromi.

-Rowe founded Bright Angel Productions, a video and documentary company.